 Neera sighed.
 Betrayal has become a part of her life since she was a child.
 And yet again, she was betrayed.

 Neera was sick and felt like she was hallucinating.
-She blinked several times and shortly realized that she has already travelled down the memory lane- to the period that marked the beginning of betrayals in her life.
+She blinked several times and before she could understand, she had already travelled down the memory lane- to the period that marked the beginning of betrayals in her life.